pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-moonlight.md

 ### Step 4 - Mint Your Moonlight NFT

-Click the "Mint" button in the top right corner, and mint your Moonlight NFT on the Linea chain.
+Click the "Mint" button in the top right corner, and mint your Moonlight NFT on the PepeSync chain.
 Friendly reminder: each wallet address can only mint one Moonlight NFT.

 ![](/img/quests/moonlight/moonlight-mint.png)